SSWConsulting/SSW.Rules.Content/rules/standards-watchdog/rule.md

 In cases where you aren't able to fix yourself, send an email to [report the error/bug](/report-bugs-and-suggestions), which should be [become a PBI](/turn-emails-into-pbis) and then fixed.

+### What about checking PBIs?

+**You will be surprised at how many developers write bad PBIs.
+You need to be a standards watchdog and correct them until they understand the importance.
+Be patient, it takes many times, they do eventually write good quality PBIs.**

 #### Tips

 * If you don't know who made the mistake, [use the annotate tool](/do-you-know-the-benefits-of-using-source-control) to find out